brotherjack/RoodeStem/README.md

 Dependencies can be installed via pip, specifically running `pip install -r requirements.txt`.
 If you want to install the development tools being used then run `pip install -r requirements/dev.txt`, in addition to the previous command.

 Just run `python setup.py install`, as is customary.

-##### Using the command line program

-Currently the two simulations can be run by "`roodestem scenario run` \<ScenarioName/alias\>"

-`roodestem scenario --list` shows scenario names with spaces, and their respective aliases.

 ### Revision History: